How I Set Up the Weekly Food Safety Audit Template with Customers in Pilla

 Corrective actions:

-- Clean waste area and implement regular cleaning schedule
+- Clean waste area and set up a regular cleaning schedule

 - Remind staff to close bin lids